gauravyeole/iDigBio-appliance/README.md

 - iDigBio Media Appliance is the client side application for the Ingestion of the CSV file in the iDigBio server.
 - For more information about iDigBio visit - www.idigbio.org

-To run this application your computer should have Node and npm installed.
+###To run this application your computer should have Node and npm installed.

-Install electron using:
+##Install electron using:
-$ npm install -g electron-prebuilt
+*$ npm install -g electron-prebuilt*

-check the version of electron by:
+#3check the version of electron by:
-$ electron --version
+*$ electron --version*
 version should be at least v1.4.13

-To run the application:
+##To run the application:
-$ electron .
+*$ electron .*

-For packaging the electron application, install following packages: -
+##For packaging the electron application, install following packages: -
-# for use in npm scripts:
+- for use in npm scripts:
-$ npm install electron-packager --save-dev
+*$ npm install electron-packager --save-dev*
-# for install from cli
+- for install from cli
-$ npm install electron-packager -g
+*$ npm install electron-packager -g*